 It’s not as fancy as the other hotels here, but the standard and sea-view rooms are clean and comfortable, with free WiFi and breakfast.
 And the prices are very affordable.

 Have you walked the Malecon, Puerto Vallarta?

-Hey, if you like this post, pin it for others to find also.
+Hey, if you like this guide to Puerto Vallarta, pin it for others to find also.
 Thx!

 Photo credits: 2, 3, 5, 6 to 9, 12 to 15 © Janice and George Mucalov, SandInMySuitcase | 21 Terrazzo House Music Bar | Hotel photos courtesy of the respective hotels